Famke Janssen: Career

-Modelling and early 1990s

 In 1984, Janssen moved to the United States to begin her professional career as a fashion model.
 She signed with Elite Model Management and worked for Yves Saint Laurent, Giorgio Armani, Chanel, and Victoria's Secret.
-She starred in a 1988 commercial for the perfume Exclamation by Coty, Inc. Her looks have been compared to 1940s movie stars like Hedy Lamarr.
+She starred in a 1988 commercial for the perfume Exclamation by Coty.
+Her looks have been compared to 1940s movie stars like Hedy Lamarr.

-After retiring from modelling in the early 1990s, Janssen had guest roles on several television series, including a starring role in the 1992 Star Trek: The Next Generation episode "The Perfect Mate", as empathic metamorph Kamala, opposite Patrick Stewart, with whom she later starred in the X-Men film series.
+After retiring from modelling in the early 1990s, Janssen had guest roles on several television series, including a role in the 1992 Star Trek: The Next Generation episode "The Perfect Mate", as empathic metamorph Kamala, opposite Patrick Stewart, with whom she later starred in the X-Men film series.
 That same year, Janssen was offered the role of Jadzia Dax in Star Trek: Deep Space Nine, but turned it down to pursue film roles.
 Her first film role was alongside Jeff Goldblum in the 1992 crime drama film Fathers & Sons.

-1990s

 In 1995, Janssen appeared in Pierce Brosnan's debut James Bond film, GoldenEye, as femme fatale Xenia Onatopp.
 She appeared in Lord of Illusions with Scott Bakula.
-In an attempt to fight against typecasting after her Bond girl performance, Janssen began seeking out more intriguing support roles, appearing in John Irvin's City of Industry, Woody Allen's Celebrity, Robert Altman's The Gingerbread Man, and Ted Demme's Monument Ave.
+In an attempt to fight against typecasting after her Bond girl performance, Janssen began seeking out more intriguing supporting roles, appearing in John Irvin's City of Industry, Woody Allen's Celebrity, Robert Altman's The Gingerbread Man, and Ted Demme's Monument Ave.
 Denis Leary, her co-star in Monument Ave., was impressed by how easily she blended in, initially not recognizing her, as she was already in character.
 In the late 1990s, she appeared in The Faculty, Rounders, Deep Rising, and House on Haunted Hill.

-X-Men films

 In 2000, Janssen played superhero Dr. Jean Grey in the 20th Century Fox film X-Men.
 She later reprised the role in the 2003 sequel, X2, where her character shows signs of increasing powers, but at the end of the film, she is presumably killed.
 Janssen returns as Jean, whose death in X2 awoke her dark alternate personality, Phoenix, in X-Men: The Last Stand (2006).
 For that role, she won a Saturn Award for Best Supporting Actress.
 She returned as Jean in the 2013 film The Wolverine as a hallucination of Wolverine, followed by a brief cameo for X-Men: Days of Future Past (2014).